21 July 2005 London attempted bombings: House raids

 In the afternoon of 22 July, house raids were conducted on Harrow Road in West London (approximately a mile from Paddington railway station).
 The road was cordoned off by armed police and some eyewitnesses reported seeing a bomb-disabling robot.

-On 25 July police announced that they had raided a property in north London.
+On 25 July, police announced that they had raided a property in north London.
 The property was a council flat in Curtis House, Ladderswood Way, New Southgate in which Yasin Hassan Omar had been living since 1999.
-No arrests were made in the raid although two men have been arrested in the area.
+No arrests were made in the raid although two men were arrested in the area.
 Later reports suggested that explosives may have been found at the raided address.

-The BBC has a summary of raids to date.
+The BBC issued a summary of raids.

 Major raids were carried out by the police on 29 July in the Notting Hill and North Kensington areas of West London.
-Three people were arrested during these raids, including two of the suspects who were thought to have carried out the failed bombing attempt. (see Wikinews article).
+Three people were arrested during these raids, including two of the suspects who were thought to have carried out the failed bombing attempt.

 Seized vehicles

-On 26 July it was reported that police had seized a vehicle abandoned in East Finchley, north London.
+On 26 July, it was reported that police had seized a vehicle abandoned in East Finchley, north London.
 The BBC reported that the vehicle was a white VW Golf which was not owned by any of the suspects but which was thought to have been used by them.